nelsonfigueroa/nelson.cloud/content/posts/2022-06-06-nginx-difference-between-tildes.md

 +++
 title = "NGINX: Difference Between ~ and ~* Tildes"
-summary = "Comparing the differences between ~ and ~* tildes in NGINX configuration." date = "2022-06-06"
-categories = ["NGINX"]
-keywords = ["NGINX", "nginx configuration", "location directive", "regex modifiers", "case sensitive", "case insensitive", "nginx tildes", "nginx location", "web server", "nginx tutorial"]
+summary = "~ for case-sensitive matching vs ~* for case-insensitive pattern matching in location blocks." date = "2022-06-06" categories = ["NGINX"] keywords = ["NGINX", "nginx location tilde", "nginx location regex", "nginx tilde case sensitive", "nginx tilde case insensitive", "nginx tildes", "how to use tildes NGINX", "NGINX location block regex"]
 +++

 The difference is that `~` is case-sensitive while `~*` is not case-sensitive.